mobxjs/mobx/docs/refguide/extend-observable.md

         }
     )
 }

-var matthew = new Person("Matthew", "Henry")

-// add an observable property to an already observable object extendObservable(matthew, {
-    age: 353
-})
 ```

 Note: `observable.object(object)` is actually an alias for `extendObservable({}, object)`.

-Note: `decorate` could be used to introduce observable properties to an object, similar to `extendObservable`.
-The difference is that `extendObservable` is designed to introduce properties directly on the target instance, where `decorate` introduces them on prototypes; you can either pass it a constructor function (class) directly, or an object that will act as prototype for others.

 Note: `extendObservable` can not be used to introduce new properties on observable arrays or objects